neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 - OBS VkCapture: `VK_LAYER_OBS_vkcapture_64`
 - RenderDoc: `VK_LAYER_RENDERDOC_Capture`

+You can view layers present on your system by running `vulkaninfo --summary` (present in the `vulkan-tools` package available in every distro worth using.)

 ## EAC "Failed to Intialize Dependencies" error

 This is likely due to a `SDL_VIDEODRIVER` and/or `SDL_VIDEO_DRIVER` environment variable being present.